 Practical Problem Solving

-Perhaps, you worked at a restaurant as a waiter and you spilled tomato sauce on your client.
-Or, maybe the deli slicer stopped working?
+Perhaps you worked as a waiter at a restaurant and spilled tomato sauce on your client.
+Or maybe the deli slicer stopped working?
 How do you deal with these situations on the fly?
-As we practice medicine, we need to have the same ability to think on our feet and “outside the box”.
-Working in service jobs is great practice!
+As we practice medicine, we need to have the same ability to think on our feet and “outside the box.”
+Working in service jobs is excellent practice!

 Have you only experienced the artificial environment of working with others at school?
 Or, have you needed to work as a team to make those sales at the Gap?
 Working in service jobs is a fantastic way to get this experience!